The ITensor Software Library for Tensor Network Calculations: NDTensors Library

 NDTensors provides sparse tensor types as well.
 An important example is block sparsity.
-One way to construct a block sparse tensor is as follows:
+One way to construct a block sparse tensor is as follows: \begin{jlcodeblock} blockdims = ([2,2],[2,3]) nzblocks = [(1,2),(2,1)] A = randomBlockSparseTensor(nzblocks,blockdims) \end{jlcodeblock} The code above specifies that the tensor \inlinenohighlight{A} has two indices of dimension \mbox{4 (= 2+2)} and \mbox{5 (= 2+3)} respectively, with the first index having two subspaces of dimensions 2 and 2 and the second index having two subspaces of dimensions 2 and 3.
+Thus \inlinenohighlight{A} has four blocks overall, because its two indices each have two subspaces.
+The array \inlinenohighlight{nzblocks} lists which blocks of \inlinenohighlight{A} can be non-zero and will be actually allocated in memory, with each tuple giving a subspace number for each index.
+We can visualize a typical result for the tensor \inlinenohighlight{A} as follows:

-The code above specifies that the tensor \verb|A| has two indices of dimension \mbox{5 (= 2+3)} and \mbox{9 (= 4+5)} respectively, with the first index having two subspaces of dimensions 2 and 3 and the second index having two subspaces of dimensions 4 and 5.
-Thus \verb|A| has four blocks overall (because its two indices each have two subspaces).
-The array \verb|nzblocks| lists which blocks of \verb|A| can be non-zero and will be actually allocated in memory, with each tuple giving a subspace number for each index.
+where the zeros shown in light gray are only assumed and not actually allocated in memory.